wdbacker/qewd-howtos/ReverseProxy.md

   }
 }
 ```
-You can specify in this parameter your proxy path(s)/location(s) (there can be more than one in case you'd use different proxy servers with a different path/location to the same QEWD.js server).
+You can specify in this parameter your proxy path(s)/location(s) (there can be more than one in case you'd use different proxy servers with a different path/location pointing to the same QEWD-Up/QEWD.js server).

-In case you reverse proxy your QEWD.js server on the root domain level (e.g. at `http://my-qewd-server.com` without a `/qewd` path/location), the `webSockets.io_paths` parameter is not needed.
+In case you reverse proxy your QEWD-Up/QEWD.js server on the root domain level (e.g. at `http://my-qewd-server.com` without a `/qewd` path/location), the `webSockets.io_paths` parameter is not needed.

 ## Step 2: reverse proxy setup for Apache and Nginx